Vivojay/mariana-music-player/help.md

 line endings are supported; malformed text or oversized input is rejected before any playlist is written.
 Importing references does not fetch or play them, and a missing local file remains an explicit reference rather than being substituted.

+Playlist edits bind the original playlist ID and revision.
+A concurrent edit or rename rejects the stale operation without overwriting newer contents.
+History survives restarts; restore recovers tracks, nesting, and ordering, not an old playlist name or description.
+Deleting a playlist still deletes its history.

 ## Lyrics